justinbeetle/pyDragonWarrior/new_combat.md

 * Two non-polearm one-handed weapons
 * One polearm or other two-handed weapon

-TODO: In future, also allow a dagger and allow combat to devolve to grappling?
+FUTURE: Consider adding a dagger and allow combat to devolve to grappling?

 ## Start of combat

 Choose hand configuration of weapon and shield.
-Depending on what is equipped, the following options may be
+Some information about the enemy combatants should be provided to inform the selection, such as what enemies with what types of arms and armour.
+Depending on what is equipped, the following options may be available:
-available:
 * Fists (if no weapons equipped)
 * Fist and shield (if no weapons equipped and shield equipped)
 * One-handed weapon one (if equipped)